Percocet is a harmful prescription drug

 Because it operates on the nervous system, it can create desirable and euphoric effects.
 Even when taken as prescribed, medicine can lead to dependency or addiction.
 After a while of taking Percocet, the brain starts to develop a tolerance.
-For the desired effects to be achieved, the individual will require a stronger of the medicine.
+For the desired effects to be achieved, the individual will require a stronger of medicine.
 Over time, the increased doses will eventually lead to addiction and possibly the use of other stronger drugs.
 The use of Percocet has been on the rise in recent years, and the drug has attained a strong reputation as a street drug.
 In the medical field, it was considered a miracle medicine for the treatment of pains, yet people found other uses for it.
 The drug is often called pharmaceutical heroin due to the similar effect it creates.

 The use of Percocet has been observed to cause the following side effects:

 More serious symptoms begin to show in cases of abuse and addiction: